Ingredients:

 Directions:

-1. In a medium sauce pan stir in 1 cup of whole milk, 1/2 cup water and 1 tablespoon granulated sugar.
-Heat water to 110-115 degrees F. Then sprinkle the yeast on top.
+1. Using a medium sauce pan on medium heat.
+Stir in whole milk, 1/2 cup water and granulated sugar.
+Heat mixture to 110-115 degrees F. Sprinkle the yeast on top.
 Let mixture sit for 10 minutes until foamy.
-If mixture does not foam, discard and try again with fresh yeast.
+If mixture does not foam, discard everything and try again with fresh yeast.

 2. In the bowl of a stand mixer, whisk flour and salt.
 Add the foamy yeast mixture, 1/4 cup of melted butter and large egg.
 Using a dough hook attachment, mix on low speed, then increase speed and knead dough for 6 minutes until the dough forms into a ball.
 About 4 minutes into kneading, if the dough is dry (not completely forming a ball around the dough hook) add water a tablespoon at a time.
 If dough is too sticky (dough is sticking to bottom of bowl or sticks to your fingers upon touch) add flour a tablespoon at a time.
 The ideal ball of dough you want is one that is forming a ball around the dough hook and not sticking to the bottom of the bowl and does not stick to your fingers when you touch it.